 - Have a plan.
 If you know what you’re aiming for and you have a plan for how you’re going to get there… you will have all the motivation you need to drive you forward with the focus firmly on you.
 Imagine the energy that will create!

-If anything resonates with you from the above, I will be delighted to hear from you, and of course happy to help you, please contact me .
+If anything resonates with you in this article, I will be delighted to hear from you, and of course be happy to help you.